za3k/za3k.com/games/doubledore.md

 to play you will need a friend (or enemy) and a standard deck of cards.

 written by zachary "za3k" vance on 2021-06-06.

+note: we playtested the game, and it's not good. it's luck-based, and you basically always lose. this would need some major changes to work.

 ### Play
 Black cards are spells.
 Red cards are monsters.